Experimental investigation relating free-surface features to sub-surface turbulence: Results

-Figure~\ref{fig:timeseries-struct-hor-div} provides further, and more general, evidence that the area of turbulent surface imprints can be used as a \emph{proxy} for sub- and cross-surface processes governed by turbulent motions, holding promise for the use of surface imaging for remote sensing purposes also in natural flows where turbulence levels and Reynolds numbers far exceed what is available in simulation \citep{dolcetti2022}.
+Figures~\ref{fig:structure_divergence_corr_exp}--\ref{fig:timeseries-struct-hor-div} provide further, and more general, evidence that the area of turbulent surface imprints can be used as a \emph{proxy} for sub- and cross-surface processes governed by turbulent motions also at Reynolds numbers approaching those found in natural flows (typically `gravity-driven flows' found in Region 3 of the Brocchini-Peregrine diagram of Fig.~\ref{fig:Brocchini-Peregrine} \cite{brocchini2001a}), holding promise for the use of surface imaging for practical remote-sensing purposes.